S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 This configuration creates one service called `site`, makes it take the `stable` version of the `jvconseil/jekyll-docker` image as its base, defines a custom default command that will be executed when the service is run, exposes the internal port 4000 of the container as port 4000 in the host machine, defines container-host volume mappings for the Jekyll website directory and Bundler's gems directory, and defines the environment variables.
 The custom command simply installs Node.js dependencies and then starts the Jekyll development server.
 The environment variables are pretty self-descriptive, but just in case, don't forget to set `TZ` to your timezone.

-The other thing you'll need is an `.apk` file on your project's root directory to list additional Alpine Linux packages that will be installed when the image is built and run.
+The other thing you'll need is a text file named `.apk` in your project's root directory to list additional Alpine Linux packages that will be installed when the image is built and run.
 Specifically, you need it to install `nodejs` and `npm` to be able to use the Node.js package manager, so the file would look like this:

 ```
 nodejs